tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-0.md

     1. Importing jQuery & `jQuery.ajax()`

 ## V. Assignments
-Refer to the dropboxes for due dates.
+Refer to the dropboxes for due dates (some of these assignments are optional):
 - [Random Phrases 1](./HW-random-phrases-1.md)
 - [Random Phrases 2](./HW-random-phrases-2.md)
 - [Image Gallery](./HW-image-gallery.md)